wingify/agentredrabbit/README.md

 - nose, mock (for tests)
 - Local outbound SMTP server for sending email notifications

+These are taken care of by the installation procedure.

 ### Doc generation

 To generate documentation of the code: